CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 #### Who should I contact for support?
 * For issues related to deploying the ownCloud on CenturyLink Cloud, Licensing or Accessing the deployed software, please visit the [ownCloud Support website](https://owncloud.org/support/)
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying the Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [noc@ctl.io](mailto:noc@ctl.io) or [through the CenturyLink Cloud Support website](https://t3n.zendesk.com/tickets/new).